Something wonderful was happening in the

 has become the

-or ordered, in more than a dozen different models, and with new orders from the U.S. Navy for a patrol
+or ordered, in more than a dozen different models, and with her new P-8 U.S. Navy patrol

 version, appears set to be built for at least another 25 - 30 years,

 maybe much longer!
-Sixty years in production for a single airplane is a
+More than Sixty years in production for a single airplane is a

 record in anyone's books!
 Clearly, she has "The Right Stuff."